onkelhoy/web-components/themes/README.md

 ### Conclusion

 By conscientiously layering the `base` theme with custom themes, developers can significantly enhance the adaptability and visual integrity of their web components, particularly in diverse deployment scenarios.
-This practice not only enriches the user experience but also exemplifies the meticulous attention to detail that characterizes the `@pap-it Ecosystem`'s approach to web component development and theming.
+This practice not only enriches the user experience but also exemplifies the meticulous attention to detail that characterizes the `@papit Ecosystem`'s approach to web component development and theming.